 4. Maintain separation distances between land application areas and water resources.

 Separation distances or setbacks from the edge of land application areas and water resources are an important tool for protecting water quality.
 Setbacks that are maintained in permanent vegetative cover are the most effective buffers.
 Setbacks reduce phosphorus movement to surface waters by serving as a trap for soil particles eroded from a field.
 Soluble phosphorus in runoff can also be reduced as runoff passes through a setback through water infiltration into the soil and by sorption of phosphate ions to the soil and plant material.
 Table 3 includes some of the recommended setbacks for biosolid land application.

+Table 3.
 Recommended separation distances for land application of biosolids.